mikesname/Omeka-plugin-CleanUrl/README.md

 Summary
 -------

-This plugin allows to have clean and readable URL like http://example.com/my_collection/dc:identifier instead of http://example.com/items/show/internal_code.
+This plugin allows to have clean, readable and search engine optimized URLs like http://example.com/my_collection/dc:identifier instead of http://example.com/items/show/internal_code.